shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

 .. {{{

+On this page, we systematically explore the representation of infinitesimal rotations in 3-dimensional Euclidean space using the language of differential forms.
+We establish the relation to matrix multiplication rules, as well as the direct relation to the cross product.
+In preparation for the analysis of rotations in 4-dimensional Minkowski spacetime, we determine the symmetries of the exterior product in mixed form, which, in this case, are found to be trivial.

-:ref:`the free matrix representation` is powerfull when using a bivector basis, since the elements of the matrix can be re-ordered at will.
-In three dimensions, rotations are possible on the three planes.
-A rotation is expressed as a linear combination of the three associated basis bivectors:
+:ref:`the free matrix representation` is intuitive when using a bivector basis, since the elements can be organized and re-ordered at will.
+With three dimensions, rotations are possible on the three planes and can be expressed as a linear combinations the three basis bivectors:

 .. math::

-   R = a \; ∂_y ∧ ∂_z + b \; ∂_z ∧ ∂_x + c \; ∂_x ∧ ∂_y
+   R^{♯♯} = a \; ∂_y ∧ ∂_z + b \; ∂_z ∧ ∂_x + c \; ∂_x ∧ ∂_y

-With free matrix representation, the bivector can be written as a single column:
+We can rewrite as a single column:

 .. topic:: Representation of rotations as a single column of bivectors